 It is water-resistant, durable, and beautiful.
 It has two lines of breakability.
 The first is cleavage and the second is grain.
 Thus, it is an ideal material to split into thin stone sheets with a natural appearance.
 It highly used as natural paving stones for patios, garden stepping, paths, swimming pool decks, coping, sills, and driveways.

-We have learned about a lot of useful natural stone used in construction industry as natural stones for paving patios, internal flooring, stepping stones, sills, kitchen table tops, the cladding of wall, structured walls, foundations, and a variety of building purposes.
+We have learned about a lot of useful natural stone used in the construction industry as natural stones for paving patios, internal flooring, stepping stones, sills, kitchen table tops, the cladding of wall, structured walls, foundations, and a variety of building purposes.

 World of Stone in the USA is a treasure of various natural stones used in paving, stepping, treads, sills, coping, pier caps, and similar interior and exterior applications.
 Visit to know details of various stones as well as get free consulting services for your next construction project or ideas.